merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 * **Several processes may exist to produce the same product**.
 * **Scientific contributions** are often referenced by the end product, but may also **include sub-process data valuable** for other studies.

 This open wiki is designed to efficiently **list and compare multiple approaches** for performing the inventory of a product.
 It references data at **the process level**.
 By documenting these alternatives, researchers gain a valuable resource to easily compare existing options and select the most suitable approach for their needs.
 The following example illustrates this idea.

 - **Electrolytic capacitors**
   - The ecoinvent reference to produce an [electrolytic capacitors](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_electrolytic_capacitors) was originally added when importing the inventory of the [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer).
   - A second process was imported as data from a research paper dedicated to this topic.
 The import script automatically detected that the process produces a product already present in the wiki.
   - The `build_lca_tree.py` script (see "3.
-Visualisation function" above) identifies that two alternative processes now exist for the node [electrolytic capacitors](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_electrolytic_capacitors) in the tree starting at the [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer) node.
+Visualisation function" above) produces a graph where two alternative processes are identified for the node [electrolytic capacitors](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_electrolytic_capacitors) in the tree starting at the [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer) node.
+See [here](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/out_tree/graph_pd_dell_3620_computer.svg) in ref.
 This enables researchers studying the Dell computer to easily update their LCA with the alternative process for the electrolytic capacitors and compare the results.

 - **GPU production**
   - Two different processes are documented for the [GPU product](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_gpu).